 In addition to the ethical obligations departing lawyers have, they also must avoid interfering with the contracts the firm has with existing clients.
 See, e.g., Raymond H. Wong Inc. v.
 Xue, No. 115269/04 (N.Y.
 Sup.
+Publication of the State Bar of Arizona © 2017 All Rights Reserved.

 Ct.
 N.Y.
 Cty.
-1/21/05)(associate enjoined from attempting to lure away firm clients); Reeves v.
+1/21/05) (associate enjoined from attempting to lure away firm clients); Reeves v.
 Hanlon, 33 Cal.4th 1140, No. S114811, (Cal.
-8/12/04)(departed lawyers liable for damages to firm for luring away clients and associates).
+8/12/04) (departed lawyers liable for damages to firm for luring away clients and associates).
 Business tort litigation against departed lawyers is a growing practice area.
 However, the caution to avoid stealing clients must be balanced against the departing lawyer's ethical obligation to notify clients that a lawyer is departing.